Interstate 94 in Michigan: Since completion

 In 2016, the sections of I-94 from the Indiana state line to the M-63 interchange was designated as part of the West Michigan Pike Pure Michigan Byway.
 The West Michigan Pike originated in efforts in the 1910s to improve a highway along the western part of the Lower Peninsula of Michigan and to increase tourism along the Lake Michigan shore.
 The auto trail was eventually superseded by US 12 and US 31 after the creation of the United States Numbered Highway System in 1926.

 In 2020, work began on the final link of the St. Joseph Valley Parkway to connect the US 31 freeway to I-94 east of Benton Harbor.
 The project cost $121.5 million and involved reconstructing the interchange with the eastern terminus of BL I-94 and 3.5 mi of I-94 in the area.
 US 31 was rerouted to follow its new freeway section for 1.8 mi from the previous end of the freeway at Napier Avenue that opened in 2003 to I-94 at BL I-94, where US 31 then followed I-94 to the I-196 interchange as before.
 This new routing opened on November 9, 2022.

+In December 2022, the Michigan Department of Transportation (MDOT) procured a statewide tolling study.
+Under the study, I-94 would be the first highway to be converted into a toll road starting in 2028.
+Lawmakers have not yet acted upon the department's recommendation in the proposal.

+Construction began on August 7, 2023, on a privately funded 3 mi MDOT pilot project to upgrade the left lane for connected and autonomous vehicles between Ann Arbor and Detroit.